marcglasberg/fast_immutable_collections/docs/micro_changelog.md

         - `map`
     - The remaining methods mentioned above now feature `TODO`s on top of them, so we know we have to come back to their implementations in the future.
 1. Added a `TODO` to the commented out `everyEntry` method of `IMap`.
+1. Created a group of tests inside for `IList` to check if it really is immutable.

 ## 29/09/2020